-School tuition, payable in monthly installments, is set by The Tree House Board of Director's in accordance with the programs being offered and is designed to cover expenses within the contracted enrollment.
+School tuition, payable in monthly installments, is set by The Tree House Board of Directors in accordance with the programs being offered and is designed to cover expenses within the contracted enrollment.
 The following policies pertain to tuition and associated extra fees:

 At the time of registration, one month's tuition is due.
 Thereafter, monthly tuition payments are due one month in advance on the first of each month.
-Checks should be made payable to The Tree House and mailed or delivered to The Tree House office.
-If payment is not received by the 10^{th} of the month, a late fee of \$15.00 will be imposed.
-Should payment not be received by the 10^{th} of the month, the child will not be permitted to continue in the school's programs.
+Prior to the start of the new school year, families will enroll in Tuition Express.
+Tuition Express is the company used to collect tuition and any additional fees from families on a monthly basis.
+Tuition can be paid through the ProCare app using this company.
+Tuition is due on the 1st of the month.
+If payment is not received by the 10th of the month, Tuition Express will automatically draw payment from the provided account.
+Should payment not be received by the 10th of the month, the child will not be permitted to continue in the school's programs.
 The participant will, however, continue to be responsible for any outstanding tuition payments and fees.

-In the event a check is returned by a bank due to insufficient funds, a \$25.00 service charge will be imposed.
+In the event a payment is returned by a bank due to insufficient funds, a \$25.00 service charge will be imposed.

-There is no childcare before 7:30 AM or after 6:00 PM.
+There is no childcare before 7:45 AM or after 5:30 PM.

-A late fee of \$15.00 per quarter hour or part will be imposed for pickups after the normal closing.
-This is 12:45 PM for the morning session and 6:00 PM for the afternoon session.
+A late fee of \$18.00 per quarter hour or part will be imposed for pickups after the normal closing.
+This is 1:00 PM for the morning session and 5:30 PM for the afternoon session.
 Tardiness in excess of three may result in dismissal from the program.

-Children staying on an unscheduled basis will be charged at the rate of \$16.00 per hour.
+Children staying on an unscheduled basis will be charged at the rate of \$18.00 per hour.
 In order for your child to stay extra hours, prior approval is required from the Director.

-All extra fees are payable at the end of the month in which they were accrued.
+All extra fees are payable at the end of the month in which they were accrued and will be added to the next monthly invoice

-No refund of payment will be given in the event of: (1) withdrawal of pupil without one month's written notice; (2) change of schedule unless approval has been received one month in advance from the Director; (3) withdrawal of pupil after April 1st for the current Sept.-June contract; (4) absence occurring at any time during the school year regardless of reason (including, but not restricted to, holidays, illness or weather related school closing); (5) no refunds or changes may be made after June 1st for the Summer Camp Program; and (6) withdrawal after June 1st for the following September admission.
-Refunds will be mailed within 60 days of notice.
+No refund of payment will be given in the event of: (1) withdrawal of pupil without one month's written notice; (2) change of schedule unless approval has been received one month in advance from the

+Director; (3) withdrawal of pupil after April 1st for the current Sept.-June contract; (4) absence occurring at any time during the school year regardless of reason (including, but not restricted to, holidays, illness or weather related school closing); (5) no refunds or changes may be made after June 1st for the Summer Camp Program; and (6) withdrawal after June 1st for the following September admission.
+(7) emergency related closings mandated by the state/local government/DHS, like a pandemic.
+Refunds for all other situations will be reviewed on an individual basis and mailed within 60 days of notice.